 But they also appreciate it when preschoolers can spell their names, too.

 The reasons are two-fold.
 For one, the children can more easily write their names on any papers at school if they can already spell their name.
 And two, if they can spell their name they can most likely identify the letters in their name, which means that those preschoolers entered kindergarten with just a little bit more alphabetic knowledge.

 At the preschool level, teaching children to spell their names has many benefits.
-At this age children are really self-centered and they love their own names (and the names of their friends, too).
-This motives them to learn more and about other things.
+At this age, children are really self-centered and they love their own names (and the names of their friends, too).
+This motivates them to learn more and about other things.
 Including names around the classroom is an easy way to incorporate more literacy into their environment.